 Dead miles are one of the biggest (and most expensive) problems facing the shipping industry today.
 According to BCG, the shipping industry loses out on nearly $20 billion a year due simply to empty containers moving back and forth — losses that could be avoided when using the right tools.

-Container xChange, based in Hamburg, Germany, is aiming to combat those huge losses by helping container lines around the world find partners for their one-way container shipments.
+Container xChange, based in Hamburg, Germany, is one of the best maritime logistics startups that aims to combat those huge losses by helping container lines around the world find partners for their one-way container shipments.
 It’s the world’s first online marketplace for container logistics, connecting users and suppliers of container equipment in a neutral and open platform to help negotiate deals and track containers while also benefiting from low demurrage and detention fees.

 Company: Container xChange

 Headquarters: Hamburg, Germany

 - “Logistics Startup of the Month: xChange” – Transmetrics Blog

 - “xChange Helps Container Lines Cut Expenses by Reducing Empty Containers Transit” – FreightWaves